 When comparing the first quarter of 2021 to the first quarter of 2020, single-family starts are up 19.6%.
 The multifamily sector, which includes apartment buildings and condos, increased 30.8% to a 501,000 pace.

-“Builder confidence remains strong, pointing to gains for single-family construction in 2021,” said Chuck Fowke, chairman of the National Association of Home Builders (NAHB) and a custom home builder from Tampa, Fla.
-“However, rising costs for most kinds of building materials continue to impede positive additional momentum in the market.”
+“Builder confidence remains strong, pointing to gains for single-family construction in 2021," said NAHB Chairman Chuck Fowke.
+"However, rising costs for most kinds of building materials continue to impede positive additional momentum in the market.”

 “Demand remains solid due to low mortgage interest rates and a thin level of inventory in the resale market, which is spurring the need for additional supply," said NAHB Chief Economist Robert Dietz.
 "The test for the industry this year will be balancing growth and higher construction costs, given ongoing housing affordability challenges.”

-On a regional basis compared to the previous month, combined single-family and multifamily starts are 64.0 percent higher in the Northeast, 122.8 percent higher in the Midwest, 13.5 percent higher in the South and 13.6 percent lower in the West.
+On a regional basis compared to the previous month, combined single-family and multifamily starts are 64% higher in the Northeast, 122.8% higher in the Midwest, 13.5% higher in the South and 13.6% lower in the West.
 The gain in the Midwest is likely weather-related.